Share this page:

 • how much fishing should be permitted for a given Snapper population size

-• Performance indicators that will be measured to track the plan's progress against target and other reference points.
+• performance indicators to track the plan's progress

-• Key management arrangements to achieve the rebuilding objectives.
+• management arrangements to achieve rebuilding objectives, including:

 Was this page helpful?